-What’s special about people now?
+Supernatural, Part Two What’s special about people now?
 Since we’ve followed the tone of Nietzsche’s Übermensch, the super man toward which we’d stretch in escaping the legacy of our disgusting simian ancestors, has our music grown sweeter or more discordant?
-Does the zeitgeist allow us to as genuinely respond to the appeal of angels Shakespeare illuminated?
-Do we still believe we have the grace to mingle with heavenly cohorts?
+Does the zeitgeist allow us to as genuinely respond to

+Like, do we ever really have one?
 What is a vacation, after all?
-When I was a boy, it meant sleeping late in the morning, no yellow school bus, black lettering on the side announcing the district, advancing up through the sunny morning along the shank of the foothill on which we lived.
+When I was a boy, it meant sleeping late in the morning, no yellow school bus, black lettering on the side announcing the district, advancing up through the sunny morning along the shank of the foothill on